-The school may have pupils who have one, or more of the following types of additional educational need:
+The school may have pupils who have one, or more of the following types of additional educational need.
+A child with special educational needs or disability (SEND) is one who may not be able to gain full access to the curriculum offered to the majority.
+Their needs will be identified as: